Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Results

 To benchmark diagnostic accuracy, we evaluated the model directly against the ground truth (GT) alongside the three radiologists.
-As summarized in Figure \ref{fig:model_doctor_bar_chart}, the model demonstrated superior consistency at the granular vertebra level, achieving substantial agreement with the GT ($\kappa = 0.711$).
+As summarized in Figure \ref{fig:model_doctor_bar_chart}, the model's agreement with the reference standard at the vertebra level was substantial ($\kappa = 0.711$) and exceeded that of each radiologist on this subset.
 This corresponded to higher agreement with the dataset reference standard on this subset, compared with the radiologists, whose agreement ranged from 0.371 to 0.463.
-Furthermore, the model exhibited higher sensitivity, identifying 19 of the 29 fractures in the subset compared to a maximum of 11 identified by the radiologists (see Supplementary Figure \ref{fig:confusion_vertebra} for detailed confusion matrices).
+Furthermore, the model exhibited higher sensitivity, identifying 19 of the 29 fractures in the subset compared to a maximum of 11 identified by the radiologists (see Supplementary Figure S15 for detailed confusion matrices).

-At the patient level, the model remained highly competitive ($\kappa = 0.600$), performing comparably to the most experienced radiologist ($\kappa = 0.672$) and higher than the others (see Supplementary Figure \ref{fig:confusion_patient} for detailed confusion matrices).
-This analysis confirms that the proposed model offers a highly reliable, consistent second opinion, capable of reducing the diagnostic variability inherent in human interpretation.
+At the patient level, the model remained highly competitive ($\kappa = 0.600$), performing comparably to the best-agreeing radiologist ($\kappa = 0.672$) and higher than the others (see Supplementary Figure S16 for detailed confusion matrices).
+These agreement values place the model within the range of the participating radiologists on this subset.
+The clinical interpretation of this finding, including the role of the report-derived reference standard, is taken up in Section~\ref{sec:discussion}.

-\subsubsection{Comparison with State of the Art}
+\subsection{Comparison with State of the Art}

 To holistically evaluate our proposed pipeline, we situate its performance within the broader context of contemporary research, as summarized in Table \ref{tab:literature_comparison}.
 A critical review of existing literature reveals a significant challenge in direct comparisons due to methodological inconsistencies, particularly concerning the datasets used for evaluation.
 A number of studies have relied on small, private datasets, which may not capture the full spectrum of anatomical and pathological variability.
-Others have approached larger public datasets by creating artificially balanced subsets for training and testing.
-While this strategy can simplify model training, it fundamentally limits the evaluation of a model\textquotesingle s clinical utility, as real-world diagnostic scenarios are characterized by a naturally low prevalence of fractures and, thus, significant class imbalance.
+Others have evaluated their model on larger public datasets by creating artificially balanced subsets which they used for both training and testing.
+While this strategy can simplify model training, it fundamentally limits the evaluation of a model\textquotesingle s clinical utility, as real-world diagnostic scenarios are characterized by a naturally low prevalence of fractures and, thus, significant class imbalance from their balanced test sets.